 The prophet Isaiah gave several names or titles to Jesus in Isaiah 9:2-17.
 What are they?
 Read Ephesians 1:3-7 and Deuteronomy 7:6-8.
 Note every similarity.
 After reading those two passages, what is the stated purpose of God’s choosing people?

 Our Daddy in Heaven

 Ephesians 3:14-15

 For this reason I kneel before the Father, from whom every family in heaven and on the earth is named.

-But when the appropriate time had come, God sent out his Son, born of a woman, born under the law, to redeem those who were under the law, so that we may be adopted as sons with full rights.
-And because you are sons, God sent the Spirit of his Son into our hearts, who calls “Abba!
-Father!”
-So you are no longer a slave but a son, and if you are a son, then you are also an heir through God.